Slevinski/signmaker/README.md

 ## About
 SignMaker is a standards based editor, utilizing HTML, CSS, JavaScript, SVG, TrueType Fonts, and PNG images.

 SignMaker is browser based without the need for a server connection.
 It can be used online or it can be [downloaded][Download] and run directly from the user's computer.
+An Android App is also available for [ARM][SignMakerARM] and [x86][SignMakerX86] processors.

 The primary online website can be used to create a private dictionary in the browser's LocalStorage or view dozens of sign language dictionaries from around the world.
 * http://signbank.org/signmaker.html